Our Inos Caravan

 The interior window surrounds have no curtains and the walls have no trim of any kind, which for such an expensive caravan is a surprise.

-The review above shows the walls and window surrounds ex-factory.
+The build photos at the top of this web page show the walls and window surrounds ex-factory.

 However, this simply left me a blank canvas.
 Those who have seen the inside of our Inos just assume that's how they come from the factory - the team at the factory were careful to avoid making any comments they saw my work, but photos were definitely taken.